 If the garbage disposal is not making any noise when you turn it on, this may mean that the internal breaker has probably tripped.
 If this is the case, let the unit cool off for a minute and then press the reset button on the bottom of the unit.
 Next, turn it on again.

 If you have a dishwasher, you’ll need to plunge the drain.
 But first, tighten the clamp that’s over the drain line’s flexible part line before doing so.
 By doing this, you are preventing dirty water from going back into your dishwasher.

-2. Clear the clog with a plunger.
+2. Clear the Clog with a Plunger.

-3. Using a snake.
+3. Using a Drain Snake.

 To begin, thread the tip of the snake into the drain stub-out.
 Turn the crank clockwise and feed it into the drain pipe.
-You may feel a block, but this is most likely the snake is turning a corner.
+You may feel a block, but this is likely the snake turning a corner.
 Continue feeding the snake into the line.

 If the cable has run into an obstruction, keep pushing the cable through until the tip bites through.
-When you pull out the cable, it will be covered in dirty gunk, so clean the cable as you pull it out.
+When you pull out the cable, it will be covered in dirty gunk, so clean it as you pull it out.
 Since you may get a large plug of sludge at the end of the snake, be sure to have a bucket handy.

 The baking soda and vinegar can dissolve the leftover fat deposits and leave the drain smelling better.

-DIY plumbing projects aren’t for everyone.
-Whether you have a stubborn clog or just want to call the professionals, our Kansas City plumbers at A-1 Sewer & Septic Service Inc. are glad to help!
+When it’s time to call professional plumbers for your plumbing issue, our Kansas City plumbers at A-1 Sewer & Septic Service Inc. are ready to help!